zappascout/devil_notes-sources/docs/notes_16_devil.md

 In 1948 von Neumann mused that "If the only demerit of the digital expansion system were its greater logical complexity, nature would not, for this reason alone, have rejected it."
-According to George Dyson in *Turing's Cathedral* "template-based addressing was a key element of von Neumann's overall plan."
+According to George Dyson in *Turing's Cathedral*, "template-based addressing was a key element of von Neumann's overall plan."
 As well it might have been.
 In a 2003 talk called "Coding from Scratch," Jaron Lanier lamented the way hardware was constantly improving while software grew ever more